argoproj/argo-cd/docs/user-guide/commands/argocd_app_unset.md

   -p, --parameter stringArray           Unset a parameter override (e.g. -p guestbook=image)
       --pass-credentials                Unset passCredentials
-      --plugin-env stringArray          Unset plugin env variables (e.g --plugin-env name) --values stringArray              Unset one or more Helm values files --values-literal                  Unset literal Helm values block
+      --plugin-env stringArray          Unset plugin env variables (e.g --plugin-env name) --source-index int                Index of the source from the list of sources of the app.
+Default index is 0.
+      --values stringArray              Unset one or more Helm values files --values-literal                  Unset literal Helm values block
 ```